LucasDDiazCuenca/React-Typescript-Redux-Toolkit-Careexpand/README.md

-# App proposal for Careexpand interview
+# CRUD App for Careexpand's interview

 <img src="./public/readme/header-image.png" alt="header image" width="600">

 This is a simple CRUD example created in order to showcase knowledge related to frontend development using React, a couple of libraries & the use of Figma.
-This app was made using the boundler Vite with:
+This app was made using the boundler -> Vite, with:

 - React-TS
 - React-redux
 - Redux Toolkit
 - Tailwind
-- Json server
+- Json-server

 ## Figma